aws-actions/configure-aws-credentials/README.md

     </details>

+    Note: if you are running in a GitHub environment based workflow, the value for the Sub claim will be different, in the form of `repo:<GITHUB_ORG>/<GITHUB_REPOSITORY>:environment:<ENVIRONMENT_NAME>`.
+    Adjust the trust policy accordingly if you are using environment-based workflows.

 3. Attach permissions to the IAM Role that allow it to access the AWS resources you need.
 4. Add the following to your GitHub Actions workflow: <details>